coreos/coreos-xhyve/documentation/markdown/corectl_rm.md

-## coreos pull
+## corectl rm

-Pulls a CoreOS image from upstream
+Removes one or more CoreOS images from local fs

 ### Synopsis

-Pulls a CoreOS image from upstream
+Removes one or more CoreOS images from local fs

 ```
-coreos pull
+corectl rm
 ```

 ### Options

 ```
       --channel="alpha": CoreOS channel
-  -f, --force[=false]: override local image, if any
+      --old[=false]: removes outdated images
       --version="latest": CoreOS version
 ```